 Secondly, all of your organs that secrete hormones will do so as best they can to keep blood levels normal.
 This means that if your thyroid hormone levels drop in the blood, the thyroid will pump out more thyroid hormone to keep it at the same level in the blood.

 That makes sense doesn't it?

 This next bit is the VITAL part in understanding why you are tired but your thyroid test is normal:

 The blood test measures your thyroid levels (and they are fine), but they haven't measured the amount of effort that your thyroid has put in to keep you blood levels good.

 So what happens if for some reason, maybe a particularly stressful time in your life, has mean't that your thyroid has had to work really hard, everyday pumping out extra thyroid hormone to keep your blood levels normal and to keep you going?

 For example you may have just had a baby, or second or third and you are tired looking after them, but you HAVE to keep going and looking after the family.
-In my experience mothers tend to really neglect themselves at this time in life and eat really poorly.
+In my experience mothers tend to really neglect themselves at this time in life by eating really poorly and fuelling with caffeine.

-So what will happen in this scenario and other like it?
-Your thyroid will become increasingly tired but it is still doing it job good enough to keep your blood levels normal.
-But.. you become tired, the GP takes a blood test and it is fine, but behind the scenes you have an absolutely exhausted thyroid from all the extra work it has had to do.
+So what will happen in this scenario and others like it?
+Your thyroid will become increasingly tired but it is still doing the job good enough to keep your blood levels normal.
+Now you have chronic tiredness so the GP takes a blood test and the results are 'fine'.
+Behind the scenes you now have an absolutely exhausted thyroid from all the extra work it has had to do.